Sara Burchfiel, LMFT

 Many people hesitate to seek support because they worry their experience isn’t “serious enough” to count as an eating disorder.
 They may tell themselves that others have it worse or that they should be able to handle things on their own.

-Many of the people I work with are still functioning in their daily lives—showing up for work, school, or relationships—while privately struggling with constant thoughts about food, rigid food rules, body dissatisfaction, or cycles of restriction and overeating.
+Many of the people I work with are still functioning in their daily lives—showing up for work, school, or relationships—while privately struggling with thoughts about food, body dissatisfaction, or cycles of restriction and overeating.

 If your relationship with food or your body is creating distress or taking up more mental space than you’d like, it deserves attention and care.
 You don’t have to wait until things feel worse to seek support.